 In the far north of Serbia, near the Hungarian border, the small city of Subotica (Soo-bo-teets-za) seems an unlikely location for an impressive collection of European Art Nouveau architecture.
 But at the beginning of the 20th Century it was a part of the far-reaching Austro-Hungarian Empire.
 And given its proximity to Budapest, its population at the time was distinctly European.

-One characteristic we’ve noticed on these trips is how architects from each area stuck to the basic tenets of the natural style of Art Nouveau, but superimposed regional preferences that were frequently based on nationalism and local folklore.
+Art Nouveau was popular throughout Eastern Europe, and each area stuck to the basic tenets of the style.
+But local architects chose to superimpose regional preferences that were frequently based on nationalism and local folklore.

 Architects in Helsinki, Finland were enthusiastic followers of the new trend and they had a penchant for animal adornments.
 There were animals of all types and sizes, both realistic and stylized.
 For the designers, this was a way to bring charming and playful animals out of their natural habitats and into a busy, industrial city.

-Our ferry across the Baltic brought us to Riga, Latvia, which has over 750 Art Nouveau buildings, making it the undisputed “European Capital of Art Nouveau.”
-For architecture enthusiasts like us, it was like a trip to Oz.
+Riga, Latvia, which has over 750 Art Nouveau buildings, is the undisputed “European Capital of Art Nouveau.”
 In Riga, the artists liked their animals realistic, but they showed a predilection for the human form included on their fancy facades – full bodies and faces – large and small, happy and sad.
 Riga was a non-stop show about how buildings can be more than function.

 Which brings us to Subotica’s Art Nouveau.
 There’s a surprising variation of design in this small town: palaces, businesses, the city hall, and a synagogue.